IMPORTANT

 Energy efficiency do it yourself toolkit

-PG&E's Energy Efficiency DIY Tool Kit includes items that can help customers improve energy efficiency at home and lower their energy bills.
-The tool kit includes items purchased at local stores or online for less than $200.
-These items, combined with our no-cost savings tips can help a typical customer save nearly $1,000 on their annual energy bills.*
+PG&E's Energy Efficiency DIY Toolkit includes items that can help customers improve energy efficiency at home and lower their energy bills.
+The toolkit includes items purchased at local stores or online for less than $200.
+These items can help customers save hundreds of dollars a year on their energy bills.*

-*Dollar and cumulatively bundled energy savings are approximate and may vary by home and energy use.
+*Savings are approximate based on 2023 rates and may vary by home and energy use.

 No-cost, low-cost and investment ideas for winter projects